lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Initiator SHALL compose message_1 as follows:

-* Construct SUITES_I as an array of cipher suites supported by I in order of preference with the first cipher suite in the array being the most preferred by I, and the last being the one selected by I for this EDHOC session.
+* Construct SUITES_I as an array of cipher suites supported by I in order of preference by I with the first cipher suite in the array being the most preferred by I, and the last being the one selected by I for this EDHOC session.
 If the cipher suite most preferred by I is selected then SUITES_I contains only that cipher suite and is encoded as an int.
 All cipher suites, if any, preferred by I over the selected one MUST be included.
 (See also {{wrong-selected}}.)
    * The selected suite is based on what the Initiator can assume to be supported by the Responder; if the Initiator previously received from the Responder an error message with error code 2 containing SUITES_R (see {{wrong-selected}}) indicating cipher suites supported by the Responder, then the Initiator SHOULD select its most preferred supported cipher suite among those (bearing in mind that error messages are not authenticated and may be forged).
    * The Initiator MUST NOT change its order of preference for cipher suites, and MUST NOT omit a cipher suite preferred to the selected one because of previous error messages received from the Responder.